harness/developer-hub/docs/platform/Harness-AIDA/aida-overview.md

 ### Enable AIDA

-To enable AIDA in your Harness account:

-1. Contact [Harness Support](mailto:support@harness.io) to enable the feature flag for AIDA in CCM.
-You don't need to do this for CI or STO, because AIDA is generally available for these modules.
-2. Agree to the AIDA EULA.
-Review the [AIDA Terms](https://www.harness.io/legal/aida-terms) and [AIDA Data Privacy](https://www.harness.io/legal/aida-privacy) information.
-3. Enable AIDA in your Harness account.
-Go to **Account Settings**, select **Account Resources**, select the **Harness AIDA** tile, and then enable the **Harness AI Development Assistant (AIDA)** setting.
+To enable AIDA in your Harness account, go to **Account Settings**, select **Account Resources**, select the **Harness AIDA** tile, and then enable the **Harness AI Development Assistant (AIDA)** setting.
 Select **Allow Overrides** if you want to be able to enable/disable AIDA for individual projects.

+Additionally, for AIDA for CCM, you must Contact [Harness Support](mailto:support@harness.io) to enable the feature flag for AIDA for CCM.
+You don't need to do this for CI or STO because AIDA is generally available for these modules.

 ## AIDA terms and data privacy information